emqxarchive/emqx-docs-en/source/plugins.rst

     ## auth.ldap.ssl.fail_if_no_peer_cert = true

-HTTP authentication/access control plugin
+HTTP Authentication/Access Control Plugin
 -------------------------------------------

-`emqx_auth_http`_  implements the functionality of connection authentication and access control.
-It sends each request to the specified HTTP service and determines whether it has operational rights by its return value.
+`emqx_auth_http`_  implements connection authentication and access control via HTTP.
+It sends request to a specified HTTP service and determines whether it has access rights by the return value.
-The plugin supports a total of three requests:
+This plugin supports three requests:

 1. **auth.http.auth_req**: connection authentication
 2. **auth.http.super_req**: determine if it is a superuser
 3. **auth.http.acl_req**: Access Control Rights Query

-Each requested parameter supports customization using the real client's Username, IP address, and so on.
+The request's parameter can be customized using the client's Username, IP address, and so on.

 ..
 NOTE:: %cn %dn support is added in the 3.1 version.

-HTTP Authentication plugin configuration
+HTTP Authentication Plugin Configuration
 ::::::::::::::::::::::::::::::::::::::::

 etc/plugins/emqx_auth_http.conf: